Black-Eyed Susan, Orange Coneflower, Sullivant’s Coneflower

 Rudbeckia fulgida var. sullivantii (C.L.Boynton & Beadle) Cronquist is the correct and accepted scientific infraspecific name for this plant.
-It was described as such by Arthur John Cronquist in Rhodora in 1945.
+It was named and described as such by Arthur John Cronquist in Rhodora in 1945.
 It was previously described as Rudbeckia sullivantii by C.L.
 Boynton and Chauncey Delos Beadle in Biltmore Botanical Studies in 1901.

 The cultivar ‘Goldsturm’ was introduced by Karl Foerster of Potsdam, Germany in 1937.
 It is more compact and bushier than the species with larger and brighter flowers.
 The industry often offers this plant as Rudbeckia ‘Goldstrum’.

-My Rudbeckia fulgida var. sullivantii ‘Goldsturm’ was given to me by good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
+My Rudbeckia fulgida var. sullivantii ‘Goldsturm’ was given to me by a good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
 I’m not sure if he gave it to me in the fall of 2011 or the spring of 2012.
 I planted it in the corner bed by the front porch and west sunroom where it did very well.

 Family: Asteraceae (Compositae).